Hakka people: Réunion

 Many Chinese people in Réunion are of Hakka origin.
 They either came to Réunion as indentured workers or as voluntary migrants.

 Americas

 United States

-Hakka from all over the world have also migrated to the USA.
+Hakka from all over the world have also migrated to the US.
 One group is the New England Hakka Association, which reminds its members not to forget their roots.
 One example is a blog by Ying Han Brach called "Searching for My Hakka Roots".
 Another group is the Hakka Association of New York, which aims to promote Hakka culture across the five boroughs of New York City.
-In the mid 1970s, the Hakka Benevolent Association in San Francisco was founded by Tu Chung.
+In the mid-1970s, the Hakka Benevolent Association in San Francisco was founded by Tu Chung.
 The association has strong ties with the San Francisco community and offers scholarships to their young members.
 There are significant Hakka American communities in San Francisco, San Jose, Seattle and Los Angeles.

 There are around 20,000 Taiwanese Hakkas in the United States.